-Acceleration Intolerance: a character with this quirk is simply ill-equipped to accelerate very quickly.
-He or she can move fast mind you, but it takes a good long time for them to get up to speed.
-Subtract one sector per turn from this character's listed acceleration rate, as determined on Table 16, with a minimum acceleration rate of 1/2 a sector per turn.
+Acceleration Intolerance: a character with this quirk is ill-equipped to accelerate very quickly.
+He or she can move fast, mind you, but it takes a good long time for them to get up to speed.
+Subtract eleven sectors per turn from this character's listed acceleration rate, as determined on Table 16, with a minimum acceleration rate of five sectors per turn.

 Addiction: an addict is someone who is currently, or was at one point in their life, physically addicted to some substance or another.
-Those who fall under this umbrella are susceptible to feeding their addiction under stress, and must pass a Willpower ACT roll at -2 RS in order to avoid partaking of whatever it is they're addicted to under such conditions - assuming they have some handy, that is.
+Those who fall under this umbrella are susceptible to feeding their addiction under stress, and must pass a Willpower ACTION roll at -2 RS to avoid partaking in whatever it is they're addicted to under such conditions, for each level of addiction they suffer under.

 Dulled Sense: a dulled sense is one that functions at a diminished capacity.
 For every level a character takes in this quirk, he or she should suffer a -2 RS to any one sense of their choice.
 This can sometimes be nullified by technology, such as glasses or hearing aids, but not always.
 If this quirk reduces a sense to rank value 0, the character is considered to be lacking it entirely.